 Organizing a Literature Review: The library staff will have suggestions to simplify your journey through the many resources available in the library.
 Your life will be far more pleasant if you seek their help.
 Also, make as much use as possible of the abstracting sources.
 Reading abstracts and reviews first will save you the frustration of reading irrelevant or crummy articles and books.
 Recent articles in top journals will offer examples of a finished literature review and help you organize your own.
 Logical grouping of works along the dimensions of your research problem is key.

 Evaluation of a Thesis Proposal: Several factors will figure into the department’s assessment of your proposal and its feasibility as a thesis topic.
 The intrinsic merit of proposed research is one of these factors.
-Is your proposed research adequately framed as a sociological or anthropological inquiry?
+Is your proposed research adequately framed as an interdisciplinary, African or African studies inquiry?
 We will also consider the conceptual and methodological soundness of your proposed research, the adequacy of the resources available for carrying out your proposed study, and your preparation for carrying out the proposed work.

 Annotated Bibliography: Append an annotated bibliography of scholarly works that you've consulted and that you plan to consult for your comps.
 The bibliography should be formatted according to an acceptable citation style, and it should include two to four lines of annotation per item.
 Annotations should indicate what the article or book is about and its relevance to your project.